BOOK A FREE CONSULTATION

 Common Compulsions in Perfectionistic OCD

 Perfectionistic OCD can lead to frustration, delays in completing tasks, and feelings of inadequacy.
-Recognizing these patterns is the first step toward effective management and support.
+Recognising these patterns is the first step toward effective management and support.

 Impact of Perfectionistic OCD on Daily Life